cloudblog004/fantasticfoodies/content/en/posts/2869-recipe-of-any-night-of-the-week-vernie-and-39-s-chicken-casserole.md

 1. Make ready 1/2 tsp pepper

 To save time, most of these chicken casserole recipes use cooked chicken, whether Most casseroles can be wrapped and refrigerated overnight, and many can be frozen for.
 This chicken and rice casserole dinner is the easiest decision you&#39;ll make all week.
-Is there anything more comforting than a chicken &amp; rice casserole?
+Is there anything more comforting than a chicken & rice casserole?
 This super-simple, five-ingredient chicken casserole recipe comes together quickly and bakes up beautifully.

 <!--inarticleads2-->